vglazer/USRA/subgraph_finding/README.md

 # Building Instructions
 Just run `make` in the top-level directory.
 This will create a `bin` subdirectory containing the various graph search programs.
-Since there are no external dependencies, everything should build out of the box wit a bit of luck.
+Since there are no external dependencies, everything should build out of the box with a bit of luck.

 # Usage